-The Minnesota Legislature established the Housing Trust Fund (HTF) Rental Assistance Program in 1988 to support the development of affordable housing for low-income individuals and families.
-Revenue for the HTF Program is generated from the interest earnings on real estate broker's trust accounts as provided under Section 82.75, subdivision 8; money appropriated and transferred from other state appropriated funds; gifts, grants, and donations received from the United States, private foundations, and other sources.
+The Minnesota Legislature established the Housing Trust Fund (HTF) Program in 1988 to support the development of affordable housing for low-income individuals and families.
+Revenue for the HTF Program is generated from the interest earnings on real estate broker's trust accounts as provided under Minnesota Statutes Section 82.75, subd.
+8; money appropriated and transferred from other state appropriated funds; gifts, grants, and donations received from the United States, private foundations, and other sources.

-In 2001, the Minnesota Legislature, at the request of the Minnesota Housing Finance Agency (Minnesota Housing), made substantial changes to the HTF Program, including the expansion of its funding activities.
-Since 2002, the HTF Program may be used for operating subsidy and rental assistance funding, in addition to the capital funding it has historically provided.
+In 2001, the Minnesota Legislature, at the request of Minnesota Housing, made substantial changes to the HTF Program, including the expansion of its funding activities.
+Since 2002, the HTF Program may be used for operating subsidy and temporary Rental Assistance funding, in addition to the capital funding it has historically provided.

-In 2005, the HTF Program rules were again modified to add a funding priority for developments and programs that serve Households Experiencing Long-Term Homelessness (LTH) in response to Heading Home Together: Minnesota's Plan to Prevent and End Homelessness.
+In 2005, the HTF Program Rental Assistance rules added a funding priority for developments and programs that serve households experiencing Long-Term Homelessness (LTH) in response to Minnesota's Plan for Preventing and Ending Homelessness.

-In 2019, the HTF Program shifted to require all Participants to be High Priority Homeless (HPH) who are assessed as needing Permanent Supportive Housing (PSH) and referred through their local Continuum of Care (CoC) Coordinated Entry (CE) system.
+In 2019, HTF Program Rental Assistance shifted to require that all Participants be High Priority Homeless (HPH) who are assessed as needing Permanent Supportive Housing (PSH) and referred through their local Continuum of Care (CoC) Coordinated Entry (CE) system.